-The Capstone Seminar is a graduate seminar in which students utilize the knowledge and skills gained through the degree program to create a culminating work that critically addresses a problem in their degree field of study.
-The students produce a Capstone of 7000-8000 words that presents a position on a relevant problem, supports the position with professional and academic literature, analyzes and tests the proposed solution, and discusses the findings as related to the field of study.
-The seminar is dependent upon quality, collegial discussion, and feedback of students’ research and work products, under the facilitation of a faculty member.
-The course structure guides the students through the process of independent, secondary research and writing of a Capstone.
-No primary research is allowed.
-Students generate the course content through ongoing discussion and peer feedback on the Capstone process and individual topic areas under investigation.
-Students professionally and academically communicate through written work and oral presentation.
-Students must have: Acceptance as a degree candidate, completion of at least 40 quarter-hours (including all core courses) with a cumulative GPA of 3.0 or better.
+In the Information and Communications Technology Capstone Seminar, students will apply their cumulative knowledge and skills to create a culminating work that critically addresses a problem in their degree field of study.
+Students make iterative progress on a capstone project throughout the course that presents a position on a relevant problem, supports the position with academic and professional literature, analyzes the proposed solution, and synthesizes scholarly findings.
+Primary research will not be conducted.
+The seminar is structured around collegial discussion and continuous feedback from peers and the instructor.
+At the end of the course, students will present their capstone project with professional and academic audiences in mind.
+Prerequisite: Acceptance as a degree candidate, completion of at least 40 quarter-hours (including all core courses) with a cumulative GPA of 3.0 or better.
 A final grade of B- or better is required in this course to meet degree requirements.
 Students must complete the Capstone Seminar in one quarter; no incomplete grades are assigned.